How to Convert Your Sole Prop to an S Corp

 S corporation

-Corporation that is taxed as a pass through
+Corporation that is taxed as a pass-through entity

 Liability shield, payroll for owners, compliance duties